Physical / Mobility Accessibility

 Beach 4

-Description: From the Kalaloch parking area, a ramp leads to the sidewalk with access to two nearby toilets, a park information board and the trailhead.
-To reach the overlook, head west from the trailhead for fifty feet to an intersection.
-Continue forward for 170 feet to reach the overlook.
-From the intersection, the trail slopes downhill at 7% with a few brief stretches 9-10% before reaching the overlook.
-The view at sitting height may be obstructed by vegetation at times.
+From the Kalaloch parking area, a ramp leads to the sidewalk with access to two nearby toilets, a park information board and the trailhead.
+The view from the overlook may be obstructed by vegetation during the summer.

 The Big Cedar tree, which split in half after a storm